-The K9D5608V0M is a 32M(33,554,432)x8bit NAND Flash Memory with a spare 1,024K(1,048,576)x8bit.
+The K9S6408V0M is a 8M(8,388,608)x8bit NAND Flash Memory with a spare 256K(262,144)x8bit.
 Its NAND cell provides the most cost-effective solution for the solid state mass storage market.
-A program operation programs the 528-byte page in typically 200μs and an erase operation can be performed in typically 2ms on a 16K-byte block.
+A program operation programs the 528-byte page in typically 200μs and an erase operation can be performed in typically 2ms on an 8K-byte block.
 Data in the page can be read out at 50ns cycle time per byte.
 The I/O pins serve as the ports for address and data input/output as well as command inputs.
 The on-chip write controller automates all program and erase functions including pulse repetition, where required, and internal verify and margining of data.
-Even the write-intensive systems can take advantage of the K9D5608V0M's extended reliability of 1,000,000 program/ erase cycles by providing ECC(Error Correcting Code) with real time mapping-out algorithm.
+Even the write-intensive systems can take advantage of the K9S6408V0M's extended reliability of 1,000,000 program/erase cycles by providing either ECC(Error Correcting Code) or real time mapping-out algorithm.
+These algorithms have been implemented in many mass storage applications and also the spare 16 bytes of a page combined with the other 512 bytes can be utilized by systemlevel ECC.

-The K9D5608V0M is an optimum solution for large nonvolatile storage applications such as solid state file storage, digital voice recorder, digital still camera and other portable applications requiring non-volatility.
+The K9S6408V0M is an optimum solution for large nonvolatile storage applications such as solid state file storage, digital voice recorder, digital still camera and other portable applications requiring non-volatility.